commaai/opendbc/README.md

 **K-CAN** - [100kbps] - body CAN - so things like climate, radio, door status, buttons -  Some messages are copied from PT-CAN and F-CAN here too.

+Several message-IDs are repeated between buses by the gateway.
+Note, this DBC doesn't specify which bus contain which message.
+This could be added perhaps to message description.

-There is many points where K-CAN is spliced in BMW.
-Good point of access is in a corner of driver footwell, where all the CAN-busses can be accessed.
-F-CAN is spilced close to footwell too - under doorstep trim.
+There is many points where K-CAN can be accessed in BMW.
+PT-CAN and K-CAN can be found in the corner of driver footwell.
+F-CAN can be found under doorstep trim.
+D-CAN on pin 6,14 of OBD2 port.